tilderain/CaveStoryNDS/README.txt

 	You can hold Start during boot to start with display on the bottom screen.
 	You can hold Select during boot to see console output.
 	You can press L+R+Select to toggle console output.

+	Emulators can use temporary save points if there is no SD card connected.
+	You can also eject the card and play normally on the non SD card version.

 Known issues:
 	The game will rarely crash when closing the lid.